List of Roseanne and The Conners characters: Leon Carp

 Leon Carp is played by Martin Mull.
 Leon, originally as Roseanne's boss at Rodbell's Luncheonette and later as her business partner in The Lanford Lunchbox, he is portrayed as a foe to Roseanne; although they have a contentious relationship at times, Leon gradually becomes a close friend of the Conners, ultimately becoming a surrogate family member.
 As a gay man, he is occasionally seen dating many men and having romantic troubles; however, he later marries his life partner Scott (Fred Willard) in a very public ceremony.
 In the ninth season, they visit the Conner residence bearing gifts for Darlene and David's new baby, Harris, proclaiming themselves as the infant's Aunt Scott and Aunt Leon.
 Near the end of the episode, they announce their plans to adopt a little girl.
 Leon's role in the series expands significantly in the eighth and ninth seasons, as he is featured in more episodes.
 He is especially upset when Roseanne wins the lottery, but Roseanne and Jackie end up relinquishing control of the restaurant to Leon and Nancy.
 Leon is a Republican, and holds George Bush in high regard.
 He also is shown throughout the series' run to be a fan of Liza Minnelli, as well as Broadway musicals.

-Leon did not appear in season 10, nor has he appeared on the spin-off series.
+Leon did not appear in season 10, nor did he appear on the spin-off series.